fpizzuta/p3/peer-review.md

 ## 4. Code: Views

 + Template inheritance is used.
-+ Are there any separation of concern issues (i.e. non-display specific logic in view files)?
++ Code separation best practices were followed.
 + The drop down list could have used a module and populated the list items from app.config.
 This would have streamlined the code a bit and allowed for easier additions of sizes at a later date.
 + Blade syntax looked good.
 I did not see anything not covered in lectures.